vladmandic/piproxy/README.md

-# PiProxy: HTTP/HTTPS/HTTP2 Web Reverse Proxy in NodeJS
+# PiProxy: Reverse Proxy in NodeJS for HTTP/HTTPS/HTTP2 with Automatic SSL Management, Compression, Security Enforcement and Rate Limiting

 ## Features